-Crystalline nanoparticle arrays and superlattices can be synthesized with well-defined geometries using appropriate electrostatic, hydrogen bonding or biological recognition interactions.
+Crystalline nanoparticle arrays and superlattices – structures as small as a few nanometers (billionths of a meter) thick – can be synthesized with well-defined geometries using appropriate electrostatic, hydrogen bonding or biological recognition interactions.

 Examples of binary nanoparticle superlattices.
-Left: superlattice assembled from PbSe and Au nanoparticles is isostructural with CuAu intermetallic compound.
-Right: superlattice assembled from magnetic Fe2O3 and Au nanoparticles is isostructural with CaB6.
+Left: superlattice assembled from PbSe and Au nanoparticles are isostructural with CuAu intermetallic compound.
+Right: superlattice assembled from magnetic Fe2O3 and Au nanoparticles are isostructural with CaB6.

-Even though it is possible to produce superlattices with a number of distinct geometries using these approaches, the number of achievable lattices can be increased by formulating a suitable strategy.
+It is possible to produce superlattices with several distinct geometries using these approaches, and the number of achievable lattices can also be increased by formulating a suitable strategy.

-By developing a strategy that will allow certain nanoparticles in a binary lattice to be substituted with spacer entries that imitate the behavior of nanoparticles being replaced, even if they do not have an inorganic core.
+Nanoparticles in a binary lattice can be substituted with spacer entries that imitate the behavior of the nanoparticles being replaced, even if they do not have an inorganic core.
 Including spacer entities within a known binary superlattice will effectively delete one set of nanoparticles without impacting the positions of the other set.

 Superlattices with two kinds of nanoparticles enable the creation of new materials with beneficial physical properties.
-However, It has been difficult to make the structures thermodynamically stable.
-A team from the University of Michigan, IBM and Columbia University created 10 novel binary nanoparticle superlattice materials.
+However, it has been difficult to make the structures thermodynamically stable.
+A team from the University of Michigan, IBM and Columbia University recently created ten novel binary nanoparticle superlattice materials.

 In 2003 our teams at IBM and Columbia University reported the first binary superlattice assembled from semiconductor (PbSe) and magnetic (Fe2O3) nanoparticles.
 Since that time we learned how to grow about twenty binary superlattice structures using all possible combinations of about fifteen different materials.